 from Recollections of Early Childhood.

-The ideas, images, or patterns of which physical reality is
+The permanent and perfect ideas, images, or patterns of which physical reality is

 but an imperfect or transitory symbol or expression.
 See discussion